rob-blackbourn/JetBlack.Diagnostics/README.md

 Note that a counter factory is used to generate the counter to provide mock support.

-The cache could be implemented as follows.
+The cache might be implemented as follows.

 ```cs
 public delegate bool TryGetValue<TKey, TValue>(TKey key, out TValue value);